 There is a definite difference in the models, though, when looking how a gust or swell is modelled.
 Alain does this in the time domain where he switches on an additional force that represents the gust or swell – but which never gets switched off again.
 In the absence of any dampening, this leads to an oscillation with a considerable overshooting in the force.
 And this is the force to reckon with as the maximal load.

-In my model, on the other hand, I deal with gusts entirely within the framework of the static anchoring.
-This should work as long as a gust builds up gradually and does not lead to a massive overshooting. („adiabatically switching on“ would be the physics notion of this. 😉 ) Good snubbers or bridles will help a lot to dampen such an overshooting.
-If one is worried that there is some oscillation back and forth with respect to the anchor position, one can account for that by picking a wind value larger than the gust and then still use the formula for static anchoring.
-Alternatively, one can treat a gust in the same way as a swell by looking at the maximal velocity at anchor that is causes.
+In my model, on the other hand, I deal with gusts in two different ways: A) Either, I treat them entirely within the framework of the static anchoring.
+This should work as long as a gust builds up gradually and does not lead to a massive overshooting. (“adiabatically switching on” would be the physics’ notion of this. 😉 ) Good snubbers or bridles will help a lot to dampen such an overshooting.
+If one is worried that there is some oscillation back and forth with respect to the anchor position, one can account for that by picking a wind value larger than the gust (as indicated in the above graphs) and then still use the formula for static anchoring.
+B) Alternatively, one can treat a gust in the same way as a swell (see below) by looking at the maximal velocity at anchor that is causes.
+Effectively, this is the opposite to A) in that I assume the gust or swell to hit the vessel instantaneously in split seconds.
 In this case one would use the base wind as wind speed and not the gust wind speed, as otherwise one would count the gust twice.

-Now, swell is modelled completely differently.
+As indicated above, swell is modelled completely differently.
 Alain models swell as another force that is switched on, and stays on, whilst I model swell as a singular burst of energy that causes the vessel to pick up some speed.
-So, it is kinetic energy that needs to go somewhere, and not a force over a certain period of time.
-This kinetic energy needs to be stored in the form of additional potential energy in the chain as well as the snubber / bridle.
+So, it is kinetic energy that needs to be absorbed somehow, and not a force over a certain period of time.
+This kinetic energy needs to be stored in the form of additional potential energy in the chain as well as the snubber / bridle / rope, if present.
 And if there are two waves of swell one after the other before the first one had been dealt with, it is the sum of their kinetic energies that one has to deal with.

-However, an energy-balance approach like I did is much simpler than tracking down forces in the time domain.
-After all, I am only interested in knowing the maximal loads.
+To conclude, the maximal anchor load can be less but also much higher than the gust wind load, depending on the duration of the gust and the non-linearity of the energy-absorbing element used (i.e. chain or rope).
+In any case, an energy-balance approach like I did is much simpler than tracking down forces in the time domain.
+After all, I am only interested in knowing the maximal anchor loads.
 How the vessel got there, I do not care, really.
 Plus, I find it easier to estimate the energy of a swell, rather than the force it exerts on the vessel.

 British Admiralty guidance and commercial vessels: